Adamu Maikori

 Adamu Audu Maikori (1942 – 8 September 2020) was a Nigerian lawyer, banker and politician.
 In mid-September 2020, the Fundamental Rights in the Nigeria constitution was translated into his mother tongue, Hyam, by the Kaduna-based firm, House of Justice in his honour as the first indigenous lawyer from Southern Kaduna.
 This document was presented at the palace of the Kpop Ham, in Kwoi by the organisation's CEO, Gloria Mabeiam Ballason, Esq.

 Life and education

-Maikori was born in Dura, Hyamland, in 1942.
-He began his educational career in Maude Primary School, Kwoi.
+Maikori was born in Dura, Hamland, in 1942.
+He began his educational career at Maude Primary School, Kwoi.
 Over time, he went further to acquire premium education in London, Germany and Harvard Business School in the U.S.A.
-He married La'aitu (née Gyet Maude) of the Ham Royal House and their marriage was blessed with five children, including Yahaya Maikori and Audu Maikori, both of whom are lawyers.
+He married La'aitu (née Gyet Maude) of the Ham Royal House.
+They had five children, including Yahaya Maikori and Audu Maikori, both of whom are lawyers.
 At the time of death, he had three grandchildren and many "spiritual children".